 The Staff Council has three Standing Committees (Personal and Professional Development; Community Engagement; Social), an executive board, and a nominating committee.
 With the exception of the executive and nominating committees, membership is open to all non-represented staff members, faculty, retirees, and students.
 If you would like to participate on a committee, please fill out the Committee Membership Application.

 Note: Although Staff Council Representative Elections take place each spring, we accept applications for vacancies on a rolling basis.
 Please check the list of Representatives (link) to find out if there is a current vacancy in your unit.
 Then fill out the Representative Nomination Form (PDF).
 You may self-nominate or nominate a colleague.

 Staff Council Representatives are elected annually in April and represent staff from all corners of the University of Vermont.
-We have established 21 Units which include all colleges and major divisions.
-Representation in these areas is determined annually by a staff census performed through Human Resource Services in accordance with our bylaws.
-Representative term years run from July 1st to June 30th, so representatives elected in Spring 2020 will commence serving on July 1, 2020.
+We have established 23 Units which include all colleges and major divisions.
+Representation in these areas is determined annually by a staff census performed through Human Resource Services and the Office of Insitutionl Research in accordance with our bylaws.
+Representative term years run from July 1st to June 30th, so representatives elected in Spring 2023 will commence serving on July 1, 2023.

 Frequently Asked Questions

 What is the total estimated time commitment for a Staff Council Representative?

 It varies with your participation level.
 We estimate that most representatives spend two to four hours a month total on Council activities, including the Staff Council meeting, their committee meeting, reviewing materials, and working on any Staff Council projects.
 Some representatives choose to join more than one committee or to take part in many projects, and these individuals may spend more time.
 But if you choose to attend just the regular Council meeting and your committee meeting (as most representatives do), your commitment will be about three hours per month.

 Do I have to use my personal time for Staff Council meetings?